 2. HOT WATER BOTTLE: Put hot water in a bottle and place the bottle in a sock or wrap with a cloth.
 This is a good solution if you were traveling or at the office.
 Check frequently as it will need to be reheated especially with unfurred babies.

-- If it will be several hours until you can transport the animal to a rehabilitator, use a heating pad set on low.
+3. HEATING PAD: If it will be several hours until you can transport the animal to a rehabilitator, use a heating pad set on low.
 It is very important to place heating pad under one half of the container (never place heating pad in the container).
-This will keep the animal from overheating as it can move to the warm or cool side of the container it prefers.
-When checking on the baby, it should be warm but not sweaty or hot.
+This will keep the animal from overheating as it can move to the warm or cool side of the container.
+When checking on the baby, it should be warm not sweaty or hot.
 CAUTION: Newer heating pads have automatic shut offs that you may need to monitor if you are keeping the animal overnight.